SamuelDiaz970/STEAM/STEAM_FlightSoftware/steam_fs_v2/README.md

-This code is delivered as an example only.
-Feel free to integrate it in custom applications.
-Care must be taken to handle errors which could be ignored in these examples.

 To cross-compile this application for the q-card, use the Xiphos SDK:

 1. Install the SDK, found in the `sdks` directory of the release repository